CygnusDAO/token/README.md

+> :warning: CYG Rewards were paused on July 7th 2024 due to upgrade from v1 to v2 (see below).
+Will be resumed shortly starting with a new rewarder contract.

 # Versions

 - `1.0.0` - Was deployed on Polygon (PoS) and Arbitrum.
 Calculated epoch on the fly, causing the contract to be out of sync if no tx made it advance manually.
 (Oct 10 2023)